 Travel tip: Have technological requirements for your stay?
 Our specialists visit each hotel and can share their experiences — and can also advise if you’re after a tech-free escape instead.

-Get me there: Combine the cultural treasures of Bangkok with a visit to the unspoiled island of Koh Yao as part of this 18-day trip to Thailand.
+Get me there: Combine the cultural treasures of Bangkok with a visit to the unspoiled island of Koh Yao as part of a trip to Thailand.